Description

 Mysticism and anonymity of the Von Obernburg

-Hardly anything is known about the biographical details of most of the minstrels.
+Little is known about the biographical data of most of the minstrels.
 Von Obernbvrg shares this fate with many of his fellow poets.
-His small work, which comprises a total of 20 verses spread over seven songs, has only survived in the large Heidelberg song manuscript, the Codex Manesse.
+His slim work, which comprises a total of 20 stanzas spread over seven songs, has survived only in the Große Heidelberger Liederhandschrift, the Codex Manesse.

 The origins of an unknown minstrel